Embedded Ruby issues

 VALUE c_foo = rb_const_get(rb_cObject, rb_intern("Foo"));

 VALUE c_bar = INT2NUM(555);

 rb_gc_register_mark_object(obj); // this.

-Updated by garthy (Garthy X) about 8 years ago
+Updated by garthy (Garthy X) almost 9 years ago

 Thankyou! :) I have had no luck reporting this issue in the past.
 Thankyou for taking the time to looking at it, and especially for finding the fault in my test code.

 I can confirm that this change solves the fast crash I was experiencing, and seems to work for longer runs as well (just a few minutes worth though).

 I am going to set up this test under some different environments and for a few different Ruby versions, and see how they behave.
 I'll update again with results when they are ready.